omerome83/homeassistant/README.md

 With the help of this application, the dream of living in a smart home has been a pleasurable experience.
 This configuration will get updated frequently as I add devices and come up with additional use cases.

-I hope this can be an inspiration to anyone who also wants to take the plunge into home automation.
+I hope this can be an inspiration to anyone who also wants to take the dive into home automation.

 # Screenshots